 Your commitment does not depend on the honesty of others.
 (Joshua 9)

 Joshua made a mistake trusting the Gibeonites, yet he still kept his promise to them because he knew how God felt about keeping your word.
 Their being deceitful had no bearing upon whether or not Joshua kept his commitments even though doing so had significant consequences.

 Just because your circumstances change does not mean your commitment should.
 (Daniel 6)

 Daniel showed commitment to God over a lifetime.
-His life spells out the most important aspects of keeping commitments: Extraordinary spirit, faithfulness, living according to God’s will, praying continually despite consequences, living under God’s protection & affecting others through commitment.
+His life spells out the most important aspects of keeping commitments: extraordinary spirit, faithfulness, living according to God’s will, praying continually despite consequences, living under God’s protection, and affecting others positively through your commitment.

 How you feel has nothing to do with whether or not you keep a commitment.
 (1 Samuel 1:11, 24-28)

 Hannah was infertile and had prayed that God would open her womb and allow her to have a son.
 She then promised that son would belong to God “all the days of his life.”
 If you have children, remember back to before you had your first child.
 Did you even come close to imagining the depth of love you would have for him/her?
 With that in mind, do you think Hannah’s heart was breaking when she gave her son to the Lord while he was still very young?
 She kept her commitment to God anyway regardless of what her feelings wanted her to do.

 Making your life line up with God’s will sometimes means fulfilling back commitments.
 (Philemon)

 Onesimus was Philemon’s slave who had escaped.
 He became a Christian, and Paul sent him back to Philemon to keep his commitment.
 Sometimes, we have back-commitments we’ll have to keep when we get right with God in any area of our lives.